 Images and videos are two of the most important forms of content marketing, able to quickly grab user attention, generate social engagement (likes, shares etc) and improve conversion rates.
 But the creative production of this rich media is only half of the job.
 In order to engage and convert, marketers and developers alike need to make sure that this content is always delivered in the best way possible at every touchpoint.
-They need to take into account each marketing channel, from website to social media platforms, every type of device, including smartphone, tablet and desktop, as well as user context.
+They need to take into account each marketing channel, from website to social media platforms, every type of device, including smartphone, tablet, and desktop, as well as user context.

 Today, millennials interact with 4 devices daily.
 Each of these devices comes in multiple screen sizes and with different specifications like resolutions, aspect ratios etc. So when it comes to displaying media, there is no one-size-fits-all approach: images and videos need to be adapted to each platform and technical context.
-Otherwise, they will slow down your website’s load time, degrade the user experience, customer satisfaction and of course your conversion rates.
+Otherwise, they will slow down your website’s load time, degrade the user experience, customer satisfaction, and of course your conversion rates.
 Google claims that 53% of mobile users abandon sites that take longer than 3 seconds to load, while a 2017 Akamai study shows that every 100-millisecond delay in website load time can cause a 6% drop in sales.
-It’s the classic ripple effect: a long page loading time leads to fewer page views and site traffic, a lower conversion rate and thus a loss in revenue.
+It’s the classic ripple effect: a long page loading time leads to fewer page views and site traffic, a lower conversion rate, and thus a loss in revenue.

 So what’s behind this slow load time?

-The main reason this situation arises is that visual content, which make up nearly two-thirds of web content, is too large in terms of file size, consumes a lot of bandwidth, and slows down your web pages.
+The main reason this situation arises is that visual content, which makes up nearly two-thirds of web content, is too large in terms of file size, consumes a lot of bandwidth, and slows down your web pages.
 That’s why it’s more important than ever that brands resize and adapt this media to its technical environment.
-By doing so, they can ensure a smooth delivery of content, and an optimal experience for every user.
+By doing such content adaptation, they can ensure the smooth delivery of content, and an optimal experience for every user.
 But with so many types of devices, screen sizes which are constantly changing, and orientations (portrait vs landscape), perfectly optimizing the user experience means creating a number of different variants of the same image or video.
 Done manually, this process is very challenging, exhausting, and inefficient.
 Developers and marketers would have to consider many factors, such as the resolution of the image vs. the screen, the aspect ratio, the device pixel ratio, the image’s focal point etc.

 Let’s take aspect ratio as an example.
-You may be familiar with some of the standard aspect ratios, which describes the relationship between the width and height of an image: 4:3, 16:9 and 1:1, the square ratio used across social media platforms like Instagram.
-Because sending the same aspect ratio image to a portrait and a landscape device will distort or stretch the image, or add a letter box (bars that appear around the image), images must be uploaded at different aspect ratios for different devices and channels.
+You may be familiar with some of the standard aspect ratios, which describes the relationship between the width and height of an image: 4:3, 16:9, and 1:1, the square ratio used across social media platforms like Instagram.
+Because sending the same aspect ratio image to a portrait and a landscape device will distort or stretch the image, or add a letterbox (bars that appear around the image), images must be uploaded at different aspect ratios for different devices and channels.
 This same phenomenon holds true for videos.

 Aspect ratios by device (tablet, mobile, laptop)